anatula/go-class/class07-formatted-file-io/readme.md

 - `io/ioutul` read or write entire file to memory
 - `strconv` parse numbers from text
 - Always check the error, the file might not really be open
+- `ReadAll` is return slice of bytes and error, that's what a file is.
+Read the entire file, if small ok.
+If large, I'll get a reaaly big slice of bytes, 1Terabyte, i don't have enough memory for that.